-Students will be assigned three major projects and one semester project including research, drawings, and presentation (critiques) throughout the semester.
+Students will be assigned three major projects and several other projects including research, drawings, and presentation (critiques) throughout the semester.
 Class sessions will consist of lectures, demonstrations, and individual/ group discussions along with work sessions.
 The students are required to keep a sketch book/ notebook.
 Students will be asked to share sketches to discuss his/her ideas.
 The sketchbooks will be collected and graded as a part of the final grade (5pts).

 Students must supply required materials for the course.
-Average materials and tools cost ranges $100-$250 for the semester.
+Average materials and tools cost will range $100-$200 for the semester.

 Final grading system follows the university policy.

 1. Each project is worth 10 + 10 =20 points (20 x 3=60 pts.) of the final grade.